larksuite/botframework-go/README.md

 # botframework-go
-botframework-go is a golang Software Development Kit which gives tools and interfaces to developers needed to access to lark open platform APIs.
+botframework-go is a golang Software Development Kit which gives tools and interfaces to developers needed to access to Lark Open Platfom APIs.
+It support for developing a robot application or mini-program application based on the Lark Open Platfom.
-It support to generate code using Gin framework.
+It support for generateing code using Gin framework.

 # List of Main Features
 ## Subscribe to Event Notification